PrashantMohta/ModdingDocs/your-first-mod.md

 The Mod Template automatically copies the compiled `dll` of your mod into the right folder when a successful build is created (and the game is not running), so all you have to do next is start the game and you should see your mod in the top - left. if you start a save and press `O` your `modlog.txt` will now contain the text `Key Pressed`

->TODO add instructions to enable modlog console and path to modlog.txt
+>TODO add instructions to enable modlog console

+## Finding your modlog
+`ModLog.txt` can be found in the same folder as your save files:
+- Windows: `%APPDATA%\..\LocalLow\Team Cherry\Hollow Knight\`
+- MacOS  : `~/Library/Application Support/unity.Team Cherry.Hollow Knight/`
+- Linux  : `~/.config/unity3d/Team Cherry/Hollow Knight/`

+To easily get ModLog on Windows:
+- Press Windows logo key + R
+- Copy and paste this into it `%appdata%\..\LocalLow\Team Cherry\Hollow Knight` and hit "OK"
+- ModLog.txt is in this folder.